LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch3_create_custom_pipes/03_02_develop_a_custom_pipe/README.md

 ![Access Denied error in pipeline](./images/00-docker-push-error.png)

-### Shenanigan 03_02.2-PART_1: The History of Bitbucket URLs with Account Name vs Workspace Name
+### 03_02.2-PART_1: The History of Bitbucket URLs with Account Name vs Workspace Name

 > Why does `yo bitbucket-pipe` ask for "account name"?